TECHS-Technological-Solutions/academy.tutorials.scrapy/TUTORIAL.md

 https://www.scrapinghub.com/scrapy-cloud/, scrapy-cloud is great because You don't need to take care about server and infrastructure, You just write the code for spider and scrapy-cloud does the rest.

+**Disclaimer**: Any code provided in our tutorials is for illustration and learning purposes only.
+We are not responsible for how it is used and assume no liability for any detrimental usage of the source code.
+The mere presence of this code on our site does not imply that we encourage scraping or scrape the websites referenced in the code and accompanying tutorial.
+The tutorials only help illustrate the technique of programming web scrapers for popular internet websites.